utsavtyagi/ansible/README.md

 Ansible can be installed on:

 **Linux**: This is the most common environment for Ansible.
-It works on various Linux distributions like Ubuntu, CentOS, Fedora, and Red Hat Enterprise Linux (RHEL).
+It works on various Linux distributions like Ubuntu, CentOS, Fedora, Rocky, and Red Hat Enterprise Linux (RHEL).

 **macOS**: Ansible can be installed on macOS using Homebrew or pip (Python's package manager).